Ibrahim Ahmed - Laura El-Tantawy

 Moderated by Julie Bonzon, 10 August 2020

 IA: The title of the project you are referring to comes from the book Live and Die Like a Man by Farha Ghannam.
-In the internal work that I was doing, I began to recognise that the things that were instilled in me either didn't make sense or were no longer serving me.
-There was a limitation which I felt that I couldn't break out of.
-Looking at the past for me was a way to navigate a possible present or future, beyond these constrictions.
-I started unpacking the things that my father raised us on and I became caught on a thread.
-For me it was about unlearning things.
-My father was in a sense a deity, somebody that I put on a pedestal, a hero if you will.
-I realised that I had to 'deconstruct' him at a certain point.
-The work 'burn what needs to be burned' is me looking at my current situation and then recognising that these things come from somewhere else.
-To me this is about understanding 'masculine geographies', understanding their terrains and what I am working up against.
-This is why I have this very specific curiosity about him (my father) as a figure.
+In the internal work that I was doing, I began to recognize that the things that were instilled in me either didn't make sense or were no longer serving me.
+There was a limitation that I felt I couldn't break out of.
+Looking at the past was a way for me to navigate a possible present or future, beyond these constraints.
+I started unpacking the things that my father raised us on and became caught on a thread.
+For me, it was about unlearning things.
+My father was, in a sense, a deity—somebody I put on a pedestal, a hero if you will.
+I realized that I had to 'deconstruct' him at a certain point.
+The work 'burn what needs to be burned' involves looking at my current situation and recognizing that these things come from somewhere else.
+To me, this is about understanding 'masculine geographies', understanding their terrains and what I am working against.
+This is why I have a very specific curiosity about him (my father) as a figure.
 One example that I use a lot is that he disciplined us by making us work out (laughs).
 That was his way of punishing us if we did something.
-Also, when I was reading Timothy Mitchell’s Colonising Egypt and Wilson Chacko Jacob's book Working out Egypt, I recognised that there were colonial projects that my father was a part of.
+Also, when I was reading Timothy Mitchell’s Colonising Egypt and Wilson Chacko Jacob's book Working out Egypt, I recognized that there were colonial projects that my father was a part of.

 Ibrahim Ahmed, Untitled 7, from the series quickly but carefully cross to the other side, 2020. © Ibrahim Ahmed / Courtesy of Tintera Gallery

 LE: In many ways, there is a very strong parallel in both our journeys.
-We both left home to go and establish our identities elsewhere, and then we eventually came back home to rediscover ourselves and we have both chosen different ways to do that; I turned my camera on the streets of Egypt and he turned his camera on his own journey, on his father specifically.
-What is interesting to me, talking about masculinity and expectations around that, is that the work that I did about the revolution and being on the streets has a very 'masculine' approach to it, while his work and the collages that explore identity through the body, I think, is quite different.
-You don't normally see men from our culture doing that, and you don't see women going out on the streets and exploring the violence and telling their stories that way.
+We both left home to go and establish our identities elsewhere, and then we eventually came back home to rediscover ourselves, choosing different ways to do so.
+I turned my camera on the streets of Egypt, while he turned his camera on his own journey, specifically focusing on his father.
+What is interesting to me, in terms of masculinity and expectations around it, is that the work I did about the revolution and being on the streets has a very 'masculine' approach, while his work and the collages that explore identity through the body are quite different.
+You don't normally see men from our culture doing that, and you don't see women going out on the streets and exploring violence and telling their stories that way.
 My grandmother was definitely a grounding figure in my family.
-She was the roots, everybody in the household was surrounding her as a particular figure.
-She was somebody that symbolised generosity and everything you think about when you think of home.
-She was the person always calling me while I was abroad saying 'come back home’.
-When she passed away, suddenly the world very much shifted.
-I travelled back to Egypt and tried to establish a reconnection with home.
-Coming back also meant facing certain stereotypes about my roles and people's expectations; I was coming back single, I was in my late twenties, ideas around family, marriage, and motherhood, all of these labels... you could see people casting a particular eye on me.
+She was the roots; everybody in the household surrounded her as a particular figure.
+She symbolized generosity and everything associated with the idea of home.
+She was the person always calling me while I was abroad, saying 'come back home.’
+When she passed away, suddenly the world shifted.
+I traveled back to Egypt and tried to establish a reconnection with home.
+Coming back also meant facing certain stereotypes about my roles and people's expectations; I was coming back single, in my late twenties, with ideas around family, marriage, and motherhood.
+All of these labels made people cast a particular eye on me.
 I felt different.
-Also going out on the streets, there was always this question of where I was from.
+Also, going out on the streets, there was always this question of where I was from.
 I felt that I had to reclaim and validate my identity as an Egyptian.
-The streets were really a place to try and say 'I am an Egyptian' with conviction.
+The streets were really a place to assert, 'I am an Egyptian,' with conviction.

 Laura El-Tantawy, from the series In the Shadow of the Pyramids, 2005-2014. © Laura El-Tantawy